Building & Fire Safety

 Citizens Access PortalLink to page

-Yakima County has extended the emergency burn ban to at least August 31, 2021.
-Due to extreme heat and dry conditions the extension of the ban is necessary to allocate public resources to fight wildfires.
+Yakima County has extended the emergency burn ban to September 30, 2021.
+Due to extremely dry conditions the extension of the ban is necessary to allocate public resources to fight wildfires.
 Read on...